RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/Validation-rules/Validation-rules.md

 Start Date : 2020-01-01
 ```

-Rule 1 would validate
+Rule 1 would validate as:
 - Title : True
 - Status : False, non-blocking
 - Total : False, non-blocking

-Rule 2 would validate as
+Rule 2 would validate as:
 - Start Date : True
 - Total : True

 The form would flag Status as required, go red and then submit